Review of Federal Passport Fraud Laws and Defenses

 - You willfully made a false statement when applying for a passport,

 - You had the intent to obtain a passport for yourself or someone else.

-It should be noted that just the attempt to fraudulently use a passport is a violation of federal law.
+It should be noted that just the attempt to use a passport fraudulently is a violation of federal law.

-If convicted of passport fraud, you could face up to ten years in a federal prison.
+If convicted of passport fraud, you could face up to ten years in federal prison.
 If prosecutors can prove the passport was used to further a drug trafficking offense, then you could be facing 20 years in prison.
 If used for international terrorism, then the sentence increases to 25 years.

 Federal Statutes for Passport Fraud

 - 18 U.S.C.
 1541 – unlawfully issuing a passport;

 - 18 U.S.C.
 1542 – giving false statements to obtain a passport;